karttur/geoimagine03-proj-wetland-se/_posts/2022/2022-01-17-wetland-se_download-lantmateriet.markdown

 ## Introduction

 For navigation and adding place names a set of base maps is a starting point.
 This post is a tutorial for accessing, downloading and organising data from Lantmäteriet (the Swedish mapping, cadastral and land registration authority).
+[Lantmäteriet's goedataportal](https://www.geodata.se/geodataportalen/srv/swe/catalog.search;jsessionid=931BBE27DE4DF2E5E47B8536A683D3F6#/search?resultType=swe-details&_schema=iso19139*&type=dataset%20or%20series&from=1&to=20) contain the available datasets, including datasets from other government institutions.

 ## Prerequisites